Is Dubai Safe For Americans?

 Women in Dubai are very safe.
 Talking from my own experience.
 As a woman, I always felt much safer in Dubai than in my home country.

-However, as a woman, you should be careful about a few things.
-There are more men than women living in Dubai and as it is a Muslim country, sex before marriage is not allowed.
-So some men may try to take advantage of you for not being Muslim.
+• There are more men than women living in Dubai and as it is a Muslim country, sex before marriage is not allowed.
+So some men may try to take advantage of you as a Westerner.

-Be careful when you make some contact with men, especially in bars and nightclubs, and always watch your drinks.
-You may get offered money or expensive things, but they will not be for free.
+• You may get offered money or expensive things, but they will not be for free.

 Safety for LGBTQ